SynTentional/chill-app/README.md

 url
 user_id

 ## Go to Market

-Engage/Recruit Influencers - make them feel part of the product’s success and design Ask for direct product feedback
+Engage/Recruit Retail Stores - make them feel that this will benefit their sales Ask for direct product feedback
-Feedback on blog post/press release
+Feedback on User Experience
-Invite Contributors Before Public Launch - ensure content is populated Blog Post - “30 Minute MVP”
+Invite Contributors Before Public Launch - ensure site is populated
-Post on PandoDaily or Andrew Chen’s blog?
-Submit to Hacker News, GrowthHackers.com, Designer News, Quibb Press Release
-Reach out to press contacts (PandoDaily, FastCo)
-Mass distro other press (see http://customerdevlabs.com/2013/09/24/google-news-api-mturk-press/) Startup Edition and Ryan’s Personal Email List - ~4k subscribers Email Existing Linkydink Users

 ## Post-Launch Marketing

 Homepage Feed (Viewing Posts) -
 Display of different categories each of which will have a carousel of different options for the user to browse.

 Detail Page
 Each store has it’s own detail page where users can find out more info on store hours, address, and a CTA to browse their site while they wait.
 Will be drive more traffic to the stores website.

 ## Seeding Users & Content

 Initial contributors will be hand-picked to create exclusivity and reduce potential spam.
-Ideal contributors will be recognizable product people (e.g. Nir Eyal, Semil Shah, Hiten Shah) and investors (e.g. Josh Elman, Nick Chirls) in the startup space but may also include lesser known, early tech adopters.

-To capture higher profile startup personalities like Hunter Walk we may submit product finds on his behalf with permission (e.g. based on something he’s tweeted).
+Ideal contributors will be people who enjoy shopping at stores in person but who don't necessarily want to have to wait outside for hours.